elastic/harp/samples/onboarding/1-template-engine/3-variables.md

 -----END EC PRIVATE KEY-----
 ```

-As you can see `$k` is instancied and used multiple times inside the same
+As you can see `$k` is instanced and used multiple times inside the same
 template (the input string).

 If you want to publish data in Vault based on generated crypto keys, you could do :